davebur/mastodon-cleanliness/README.md

  - read:lists
 4. Put the access token into a file called access_token.txt

-Finally, edit the script and set the base_url variable to your chosen mastodon server.
+Finally, edit the script and set the BASE_URL variable to your chosen mastodon server.

 Now you can run the script.